kiko1134/IssueBoardPro/README.md

 3. Start the development server:

     ```bash
-    npm run dev
+    npm start
     ```

-4. The server should now be running at `http://localhost:5000`.
+4. The server should now be running at `http://localhost:8888`.

 ### Frontend Setup